software-students-fall2023/2-web-app-exercise-last-team/README.md

 A little exercise to build a web application following an agile development process.
 See the [instructions](instructions.md) for more detail.

+## To setup:
+First install pipenv
+`pip install pipenv`
+Then activate the virtual environment
+`pipenv shell`
+Then install the dependencies
+`pipenv install`

+You are good to go!

 ## Product vision statement

 See instructions.
 Delete this line and place the Product Vision Statement here.